frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 And as time goes on, we might be limited physically, or financially, or health-wise, or in a whole pile of other ways, but still, God will always want us to have some little influence, like that man in the prison cell with the pickpocket.

-If this is where God has placed me, that\'s where He wants me to cast my net.
+If this is where God has placed me, that's where He wants me to cast my net.

-Peter and the others spent the whole night fishing, we\'re told, and they caught nothing.
+Peter and the others spent the whole night fishing, we're told, and they caught nothing.
 And then they see this stranger on the shore.

 "He asked them, 'Children, have you any fish?'
 They said, 'No.' And he said, 'Cast the net to the other side of the boat, and you will find some'" (John 21:5-6).

 Peter and John could have said, 'Look, we are professional fishermen.
 We know all about fishing.
 We know the name, the mobile, and the email of every fish in this lake.
-If we say there\'s no fish, well then, there\'s no fish.'
+If we say there's no fish, well then, there's no fish.'

 But they cast the net to the other side of the boat.
 They went a little deeper.
 "They caught such a huge shoal of fish that the net was almost breaking."
 They looked again at the stranger on the shore.
 John is the one who says, "It is the Lord!"
 (John 21:6-7).

 From the vast catch of fish that they made, they realized the source of the miracle.
 They reacted with faith, and they drew all the fruit.

-In our fishing too, we can have great optimism---optimism, because we know that we\'re not the ones doing the fishing.
+In our fishing too, we can have great optimism---optimism, because we know that we're not the ones doing the fishing.
 God is fishing in us and through us.

-We can have great optimism as a consequence of our faith, great tenacity in our fishing, because we have an unshakeable hope and the daring of someone who knows that we\'re fulfilling a command of God.
+We can have great optimism as a consequence of our faith, great tenacity in our fishing, because we have an unshakeable hope and the daring of someone who knows that we're fulfilling a command of God.

 Optimism, tenacity, daring---these are all supernatural gifts that God gives to us.
 We try to cultivate them in prayer.